kminh06/todo-list/README.md

 - Learned and implemented Firebase (authentication, firestore)
 - Honed and further my skills in programming web applications

-At the end of the project, I've successfully created my first fullstack web application.
+At the end of the project, I've successfully created my first SPA.